MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/debug.md

 ## [Visual Studio](#tab/visualstudio)

 Visual Studio provides various debugging tools for web and native code in WebView2 applications.
-In the Visual Studio section, the primarily focus is debugging WebView controls, however the other methods of debugging in Visual Studio are available as usual.
-Use the following process to debug web and native code in Win32 applications or Office add-ins only.
+In the Visual Studio section, the primary focus is debugging WebView controls, however the other methods of debugging in Visual Studio are available as usual.
+Use the following process to debug web and native code in Win32 applications or Office Add-ins only.

 > [!IMPORTANT]
 > When you debug your application in Visual Studio with the native debugger attached, selecting `F12` may trigger the native debugger instead of Developer Tools.
 Select `Ctrl`+`Shift`+`I`, or use the context menu \(right-click\) to avoid the situation.